 Chance of rainfall somewhere within district

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, the south Pacific, the southeast Pacific, South America, and the Atlantic Ocean.
-Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 29 October to 2 November, 9 November to 13 November, and 25 November to 29 November.
-Rain events originating in the tropics and moving south are possible about 7 November to 11 November, 11 November to 15 November, and 19 November to 23 November.
-Over Western Australia the strongest cold fronts should occur about 2 November to 6 November, 9 November to 13 November, and 26 November to 30 November.
+The hemispheric long wave pattern has remained stable in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, New Zealand, and the southeast Pacific.
+Summary: Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 10 August to 14 August, 16 August to 20 August, and 21 August to 25 August.
+Rain events originating in the tropics and moving south are possible about 2 August to 6 August, and 10 August to 14 August.
+Over Western Australia the strongest cold fronts should occur about 30 July to 3 August, 8 August to 12 August, and 12 August to 16 August.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.